Assault

 If you have been charged with assault, battery, or domestic violence, reach out to our office for a review of your case.
 We will vigorously pursue a favorable outcome on your behalf.

 In California, there may be several defenses that could be available to someone facing assault charges.
-Some of the most common defenses can include:

 The specific defenses available in an assault case will be dependent on the particular facts and circumstances of the case.
 If you are facing assault charges, it’s important to work with a qualified assault attorney from our firm to understand your legal options and potential defenses.

-Difference Between Assault & Battery in California
+Assault vs. Battery in California

 In California, assault and battery are distinct but related offenses within the realm of criminal law.
 Assault refers to the intentional act of causing another person to fear an imminent physical harm, creating an apprehension of harm.
 No actual physical contact needs to occur for an assault charge; it is centered on the threat of harm.